 Artifact Evaluation Submission Website

-The submission website will be available to the authors of accepted and shepherded papers before Aug 5, 2019.
+The submission website is available to authors of accepted and shepherded papers by clicking on https://www.softconf.com/j/ae2019.

 Artifact Evaluation Committee Chair